bangpound/bangpound.github.io-old/source/resume.md

 Castle
 : <http://bangpound.github.io/castle/>

-  Project to archive social media artifacts from public API endpoints.
+  Project to archive social media artifacts from public API endpoints (currently Twitter and Pubsub with Facebook and Instagram planned).
 The application runs mulitple processes for collecting from each social media service.
 Message queues (RabbitMQ) link the collection processes to the archive (CouchDB) and the index (Elasticsearch).
 Faceted search UI is built with AngularJS.

 Drupal.org contributions
 : <https://drupal.org/user/100456>